sycured/imaginary/README.md

   -source-response-headers             Returns selected headers from the source image server response.
 Has precedence over -http-cache-ttl when cache-control is specified and the source response has a cache-control header, otherwise falls back to -http-cache-ttl value if provided.
 Missing and/or unlisted response headers are ignored. -enable-url-source flag must be defined.
-  -enable-url-signature                Enable URL signature (URL-safe Base64-encoded HMAC digest) [default: false] -url-signature-key                   The URL signature key (32 characters minimum) -allowed-origins <urls>              Restrict remote image source processing to certain origins (separated by commas).
-Note: Origins are validated against host *AND* path.
-  -max-allowed-size <bytes>            Restrict maximum size of http image source (in bytes) -max-allowed-resolution <megapixels> Restrict maximum resolution of the image [default: 18.0] -certfile <path>                     TLS certificate file path -keyfile <path>                      TLS private key file path -authorization <value>               Defines a constant Authorization header value passed to all the image source servers. -enable-url-source flag must be defined.
+  -enable-url-signature                Enable URL signature (URL-safe Base64-encoded HMAC digest) [default: false] -url-signature-key                   The URL signature key (32 characters minimum) -allowed-origins <urls>              Restrict remote image source processing to certain origins (separated by commas) -max-allowed-size <bytes>            Restrict maximum size of http image source (in bytes) -max-allowed-resolution <megapixels> Restrict maximum resolution of the image [default: 18.0] -certfile <path>                     TLS certificate file path -keyfile <path>                      TLS private key file path -authorization <value>               Defines a constant Authorization header value passed to all the image source servers. -enable-url-source flag must be defined.
 This overwrites authorization headers forwarding behavior via X-Forward-Authorization
   -placeholder <path>                  Image path to image custom placeholder to be used in case of error.
 Recommended minimum image size is: 1200x1200
-  -concurrency <num>                   Throttle concurrency limit per second [default: disabled] -burst <num>                         Throttle burst max cache size [default: 100] -mrelease <num>                      OS memory release interval in seconds [default: 30] -cpus <num>                          Number of used cpu cores.
+  -placeholder-status <code>           HTTP status returned when use -placeholder flag -concurrency <num>                   Throttle concurrency limit per second [default: disabled] -burst <num>                         Throttle burst max cache size [default: 100] -mrelease <num>                      OS memory release interval in seconds [default: 30] -cpus <num>                          Number of used cpu cores.
-                                       (default for current machine is 8 cores) -log-level                           Set log level for http-server.
+                                       (default for current machine is 4 cores) -log-level                           Set log level for http-server.
 E.g: info,warning,error [default: info].
                                        Or can use the environment variable GOLANG_LOG=info.
+  -return-size                         Return the image size with X-Width and X-Height HTTP header. [default: disabled].
 ```

 Start the server in a custom port: